Layer 1 Vs. Layer 2 Scaling Solutions

 • Layer 1 solutions are generally more secure but harder to implement, while Layer 2 solutions are easier to build and use but less secure.

 Layers are what we call the different components of blockchain architecture.
-Each serves a specific function in how the network operates.
-In this guide, we’ll focus on Layers 1 and 2 and how to scale them.
+Each layer has a specific function in keeping the network running smoothly.
+In this guide, we’ll focus on Layer 1 (the main blockchain) and Layer 2 (the tools that help it scale).

 Changing the Consensus Mechanism

-For example, in September 2022, Ethereum transitioned from a Proof-of-Work (PoW) to a Proof-of-Stake (PoS) consensus mechanism, in an event we call “The Merge.”
-Now, Ethereum is able to process transactions much faster and with less energy consumption than ever.
+For example, in 2022, Ethereum switched from Proof-of-Work (PoW) to Proof-of-Stake (PoS) during “The Merge.”
+This upgrade made Ethereum much faster and reduced its energy use by 99%.

 Increasing Block Size